betaveros/gridderface/README.md

 The command `:guess` will attempt to guess the location and size of the grid in the image.
 It is very naive as of the time of writing.

-Manually adjusting the grid can be done in **grid-setting mode**, entered with the key `CTRL-G`.
+Manually adjusting the grid can be done in **grid-setting mode**, entered with the key <kbd>CTRL-G</kbd>.
 Then you can use these keys:

-- `hjkl` or arrow keys will change the grid position.
+- <kbd>hjkl</kbd> or arrow keys will change the grid position.
-- `HJKL` or shift--arrow keys will change one of the grid dimensions.
+- <kbd>HJKL</kbd> or shift--arrow keys will change one of the grid dimensions.
-- `+-` will change both grid dimensions together.
+- <kbd>+-</kbd> will change both grid dimensions together.
-- `[]{}` will change the number of rows or columns in the displayed grid.
+- <kbd>[]{}</kbd> will change the number of rows or columns in the displayed grid.

-Typing a number will make all of these keys adjust the grid by (exponentially) larger increments; typing `` ` `` (backquote) followed by a number will make the adjustments change by (exponentially) smaller increments.
+Typing a number will make all of these keys adjust the grid by (exponentially) larger increments; typing <kbd>\`</kbd> (backquote) followed by a number will make the adjustments change by (exponentially) smaller increments.
 The exponential increment is displayed in the status bar as `(M2^<number>)`.

+To use the mouse, type `r` (for _resize_) and drag out the boundary of the grid you want.
+You'll have to first make the number of rows or columns correct.
+Alternatively, since the grid extends infinitely in all directions, you can skip that step and just drag out a rectangle the same size as a 10x10 square of puzzle cells, whether the puzzle's actual dimensions are bigger or smaller than 10x10.

 Once you've set up the grid, it's often very distracting from the image and your own marks.
 You can hide it with `:hide grid`, or, to make it transparent, something like `:op grid 0.1` (`:op` is short for `:opacity`, which works too; `0.1` should be a number between 0 and 1.)